What is the tidal phenomenon at the Baie de Somme?

 Indeed, this phenomenon is characterised by the fact that the water level changes constantly between high and low tides.
 These changes are caused by the gravitational force of the Moon and the Sun on the Earth.
 Their position relative to the Earth affects the movement of the oceans and seas and causes water level variations.

-In the case of the Somme BayThese variations are very important, as they can reach up to 15 metres between high and low tide.
-These phenomena are visible every day and occur at fixed times, which allows scientists and enthusiasts to observe them with precision.
+In the case of the Bay of the Somme, these variations are very significant, reaching up to 15 metres between high and low tide.
+These phenomena are visible every day and occur at set times, allowing scientists and enthusiasts to observe them with precision.
 They can also be predicted with remarkable accuracy thanks to the mathematical tools available to researchers.

 In addition, this area allows humans to build ad-hoc constructions such as rafts or floating pontoons, making it a popular recreational area for its inhabitants.
 The beneficial effects of the tidal phenomenon do not end there, as this process also produces a considerable amount of fresh water from salt water.